 As a Master of Information Technology Management graduate, you may find employment as a IT Project Manager, Digital Transformation Manager, Innovation IT Service Manager, Incident Management Lead, Technical Consultant, Cyber Security Project Manager, Delivery Lead, Application Development Lead, IT Project Coordinator/Officer or Data Migration Lead.

-The School of Information Technology is seeking Professional recognition from the Australian Computer Society (ACS).
+The Master of Information Technology Management (Professional) is accredited by the Australian Computer Society (ACS).

 Course learning outcomes